-In his construction litigation practice, Matt represents contractors, subcontractors, and owners in all types of construction related disputes, including cases involving construction and EPC contracts, construction defects, personal injury, design issues, delay and loss of productivity claims, property damage, payment disputes, liens, performance and payment bonds, bid contests, insurance coverage, and indemnity, among others.
-Matt’s construction litigation experience includes private projects involving petroleum processing facilities, pipelines, commercial buildings, hotels, apartments, and condominiums, as well as public projects at the federal, state, and local levels involving dredging, highways, airports, hospitals, wastewater facilities, military bases, universities, and schools.
-Additionally, Matt has represented clients in matters involving EPC contracts and federal acquisition regulations.
-Matt also drafts, reviews, and negotiates construction contracts and real estate contracts for his clients.
+In his construction litigation practice, Matt represents industry leaders in the commercial, industrial, and oil and gas sectors, advising contractors, subcontractors, and owners in all types of construction related disputes, including cases involving scheduling, delay, and loss of productivity claims, payment disputes, liens, performance and payment bonds, construction defects, bid contests, insurance coverage, and indemnity, among other issues that arise in construction and EPC contracts.
+With extensive experience in the courtroom and in arbitration, including international arbitration, Matt has litigated disputes involving pipeline construction and other midstream oil and gas operations; commercial and retail construction, including hospital, hotel, apartment, and condominium projects; and public projects at the federal, state, and local levels involving dredging, highways, airports, wastewater facilities, military bases, universities, and schools.
+Matt also drafts, reviews, and negotiates construction contracts for his clients.

 As a commercial litigator, Matt has represented clients in a wide range of business disputes in the real estate, securities, energy, utilities, and healthcare sectors.
 He routinely handles complex commercial litigation matters involving commercial contracts, leases, debtor/creditor issues, and other matters integral to business operations.
 Matt has also represented clients in personal injury matters, multi-party litigation, multijurisdictional disputes, and class actions.

 Matt also frequently assists clients in proactively avoiding litigation, often through early involvement in the negotiation and performance of construction and commercial contracts, strategic risk assessment, and alternative dispute resolution.
 Matt is a graduate of The University of Texas at Austin and earned his law degree from Louisiana State University, where he served on the Trial Advocacy Board.